Before we address how to stop snacking at night so that you can start losing weight, how about you ask yourself a few questions?

-Late night snacking is really about eating whatever you can find.
+Late-night snacking is really about eating whatever you can find and not satisfying hunger.
 And, the thing with snacks like chips, chocolate and cookies is that once it’s sitting there somewhere in your home, you will keep thinking about it and eventually you will cave in and eat.

 This way, you won’t be sabotaging your weight loss efforts as you still will be eating within your daily calorie amount.